Zilliqa/ZIP/zips/zip-11.md

 The role of the verifier in ZIP-11 is the same as the one in ZIP-3.
 The (trusted) verifier which sits off-the chain periodically checks the health of each SSN node for example by querying for random transaction data via the public APIs.
 For each SSN, it computes `verification_passed` which is the percentage of tests that the SSN has passed.

-The reward earned (in ZIL) by a given SSN is then computed in the following way: It takes into account the total reward available for seed nodes per DS epoch (which is 110,000), the total number of DS epoch per reward cycle (roughtly 17), the verification success rate in percentage.
-This reward is then distributed proportional to the stake deposited, hence the factor `(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)
+The reward earned (in ZIL) by a given SSN is then computed in the following way: The computation takes into account the total reward available for seed nodes per DS epoch (which is 110,000 Cf, table above), the total number of DS epoch per reward cycle (roughly 17) and the verification success rate in percentage.
+This reward is then distributed in proportion to the stake deposited, hence the factor `(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)`.

 ```
 SSNRewardForCurrentCycle = (NumberOfDSEpochsInCurrentCycle x 110,000 * VerificationPassed) * TotalStakeAtSSN / TotalStakeAcrossAllSSNs